Fahim-Hsn/esp32-sensor-lab/README.md

 ---

-##  Why I Made This

-I'm learning how to use ESP32 with sensors.
-This repo helps me:
-- Track my learning progress
-- Keep everything in one place
-- Help others who are starting like me!

----

 ##  How to Add ESP32 Board in Arduino IDE

-If you're using ESP32 for the first time in Arduino IDE, follow these simple steps:
+If you're using ESP32 for the first time in Arduino IDE follow these simple steps:

 ### Step 1: Add Board URL